WebAssembly/spec/md-proto/WebAssembly.md

  - The module is required to contain a default linear-memory space.

-TODO: Should memory size instructions have a linear-memory-space immediate?
+TODO: Should linear-memory size instructions have a linear-memory-space immediate?

 #### B: Branch Instruction Family